 Numeracy support in kindergarten starts with counting, building blocks, and recognizing patterns, and leads to financial planning, statistics, calculus, or calculating distances and angles in prefabrication and assembly for a trades project.

-“When our students graduate the need to be literate and numerate is critical to life success.
-Our team of teachers, CEAs and principals/vice-principals are working hard to provide all our students a strong foundation of literacy and numeracy skills,” he comments.
+When our students graduate the need to be literate and numerate is critical to life success.
+Our team of teachers, CEAs and principals/vice-principals are working hard to provide all our students a strong foundation of literacy and numeracy skills.

-“Some of our students need assistance to get to grade level and these students may be helped by a certified education assistant (CEA), Aboriginal education worker (AEW) or an itinerant support teacher,” he adds.
+Some of our students need assistance to get to grade level and these students may be helped by a certified education assistant (CEA), Aboriginal education worker (AEW) or an itinerant support teacher.

-Cooper notes the district has expanded its literacy intervention program to a seventh school for this coming year.
-“The program has highly trained teachers who work with some of our most vulnerable learners in grade 1 to ensure we ‘catch’ our students at a young age to get them on track.”
+In our schools with the highest need, the district has a literacy intervention program.
+The program has highly trained teachers who work with some of our most vulnerable learners in grade 1 to ensure we ‘catch’ our students at a young age to get them on track.

-Cooper explains the weekly problems use math to solve real world problems, including applying math thinking, solving (computation), analyzing and checking solutions and finally communicating mathematically.
+The team has also developed weekly levelled problems for every grade and school.
+The weekly problems use math to solve real world problems, including applying math thinking, solving (computation), analyzing and checking solutions and finally communicating mathematically.

-“Problem solving also encourages the important skills of perseverance and creativity.”
+Problem solving also encourages the important skills of perseverance and creativity.